AmineGoumhand1/MyBlogs/src/content/posts/CyberSecurityDay-CTF.md

 ---

 Hello, I'm happy to share with you the writeups of the Cyber Security Day CTF challenges from the part of INSEC Club in collaboration with CYBERFORCES.
-I am also happy to be a part of this as the author of the challenges except the WEB category.
+I am also happy to be a part of this as the author of the challenges except the WEB category that was created by WisePoo.

 The CTF contains several categories like Crypto, Steganography, Forensics, Reverse Engineering, Misc, Web and Osint.
-You can find files in my github repo.

 # Crypto

 ## Primale
 **description** : Math???
 2???